loudove/pysimpp/README.md

 The infrastructure for accessing the trajectory data is mainly based on the MDAnalysis project.
 Numpy, networkx and pyvoro are also central modules used heavily in pysimpp scripts.

-The reader is essentially a wrapper of MDAnalysis.Universe with an API that is rather handy from classical materials modeling perspective.
+The basic trajectory reader is essentially a wrapper of MDAnalysis.Universe with an API that is rather handy from classical materials modeling perspective.
 In the case of LAMMPS molecular dynamics simulator, a more elaborate parser is available.
 Therefore, in principle, pysimpp's scripts could process trajectories from the simulation engines supported by MDAnalysis either directly or after minor changes.

 Installation
 ------------